 Citizen born in the United States due to pending rulemaking and amendments to ITARS

 Limit of 30 students are accepted every March.

 Gunsmithing Program applications must be completed and returned to the Gunsmithing office before an interview can be scheduled.

 Applications for the Gunsmithing Program are accepted year round, however, applications turned in after February 8, 2021 will be considered for the following fall of 2022.
 Starting Novemeber 2020, we will begin the interviewing process for the fall 2021 school year.

 We do have a gun/firing range on campus.
 It is not just for students; anyone is welcome and encouraged to come check it out!
 Range fees: $5 per person, per visit OR $40 yearly membership.

-Monday night is trap night from 6pm-8pm.
+Monday night is trap night.
 Cost is $5 per round (25 clays) PLUS range fee.